ibm-cloud-docs/schematics/cli-reference.md

 Delete a workspace from your {{site.data.keyword.cloud_notm}} account.
 {: shortdesc}

 The deletion of your workspace does not remove any {{site.data.keyword.cloud_notm}} resources that you provisioned with this workspace.
-You can access and work with your resources from the {{site.data.keyword.cloud_notm}} dashboard directly, but you cannot use {{site.data.keyword.cloud_notm}} Schematics to manage your resources after you delete the workspace.
+You can access and work with your resources from the {{site.data.keyword.cloud_notm}} dashboard directly, but you cannot use {{site.data.keyword.bplong_notm}} to manage your resources after you delete the workspace.
 {: important}

 ```